RileySE/Craftax-Foraging/README.md

 --no_memory
 --sparse_alg no_prune
 ```
 and so on.
+See the command line options in `forageworld/ppo_rnn.py` for more options, and the paper appendix for a description of each option.
 Other than the environment features noted to be varied in a given experiment, all other command line options should remain the same.